 eBook for computer and iPad Only $47 - NEW 2nd EDITION - 87 Pages.

 Order now - Instant delivery.
 (Note: If you bought the first edition of this book, this new edition is free.
 Simply send an e-mail for your free update).

 How to deal with the Leica M Type 240

 I shall spare you for the unpacking video.
-But do imagine me opening the box, already having most of the extras available at hand: Stereo microphone, macro adapter, electronic viewfinder, R-to-M adapter.
+But do imagine me opening the box, already having most of the extras available at hand: Stereo microphone, macro adapter, electronic viewfinder, R-to-M adapter and spare battery.

 It was impossible not to get overwhelmed and confused with all the new possibilities.

 Therefore my advice is to start out with the Leica M 240 as if it was a new Leica M9.
 Don't add anything new but simply use the analog rangefinder mechanism as always and learn the new menus and the different sounds and feel of the camera.

 The preview button top left of the display on the back is now LV (Live View, which open up the shutter curtain and shows a live image on the preview screen).
 That takes some days to get used to not using when you want to see a preview of an image.